veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 * Myristic acid C14:0 (High in Nutmeg butter)
 * Stearic acid C18:0 (High in Cocao butter)

-### Bad Saturated Fats

-* Palmitic acid C16:0 (High in Palm oil, and most meats)

-Unfortunatly, most foods that have Saturated Fat are high in the bad kind of Saturated Fat, Palmitic acid.
-That is why, generally people avoid all foods with high saturated fat.

-Make sure not to confused Palm Oil with Palm Kernel Oil.
+Make sure not to confuse Palm Oil with Palm Kernel Oil.
 These are different.

+Palm Oil has a lot of the bad kind of saturated fat, Palmitic acid, infact the acid was named after the Palm.